 Portland's Interstate Avenue was the main road north to the Columbia River and Washington before I-5 was built.
-In decline, it's been brought back with the 2004 opening of Interstate MAX, the Yellow Line.
+In decline, it's been brought back with the 2004 opening of

 This is a typical station at Overlook Blvd., looking south.